Table of Contents

 - Qualitative data: It is non-numerical data.
 For eg., the texture of the skin, the colour of the eyes, etc.

 - Quantitative data: Quantitative data is given in numbers.
-Data in the form of questions such as “how much”, “how many”, gives the quantitative data.
+Data in the form of questions such as “how much” and “how many”, gives the quantitative data.